 One of the catalysts for live video shopping taking off came as a result of the pandemic.
 Since many businesses were forced to close, there was a niche in the market for live stream shopping to meet customers amidst lockdown restrictions.

-Since restrictions have eased, new consumer demand has been unlocked which has encouraged businesses to explore video solutions further.
+Since restrictions eased, new consumer demand has been unlocked which has encouraged businesses to explore video solutions further.

-Confer With’s technology focuses on “configured, not code” meaning eCommerce brands can set up immersive video calls without the technological mountain to climb.
+Confer With’s technology focuses on “configured, not code”, meaning eCommerce brands can set up immersive video calls without the technological mountain to climb.

 For those looking to integrate live video shopping in 2023, download the Confer With whitepaper to explore the opportunities it can bring to your customers.